jonbenronron/Stapler/README.md

 How to:
 1. Download and install python 3 from https://www.python.org/, if not installed. <br/>
-2. Download and put the Stapler/main.py file to a directory of your choice. <br/>
+2. Download and put the Stapler to a directory of your choice. <br/>
 3. Open command prompt and navigate to the directory that contains the main.py file. <br/>
 4. Write following commands <br/>
   - 'python -m pip install -U pip' (This upgrades the package manager https://pypi.org/) <br/>